accesscode-2-1/kitkat/unit-1/week-3.md

 **Anthony McBride**

-* This week's medium post: https://medium.com/@McBride_Anthony/teamwork-makes-the-dream-work-fa4cd9cc774d
+* This week's medium post: n/a
-* Last week’s goal: Take more time to read the textbook and other resources to understand activities and the methods associated with them.
+* Last week’s goal: Complete horoscope homework with fragment implementation.
 * What went well (what goals did you meet?)
-I actually got to implement my knowledge of activities in the homework.
+I did not get to finish everything that I wanted to, but I did implement fragment.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-I feel like I have much more to learn about activities and fragments of activities.
+I still have major time management issues due to an excessively demanding job schedule and an unstable home situation.
 * What is your goal for next week?
-Complete the horoscope homework with proper fragment implementations.
+Complete the horoscope homework with proper fragment implementations (once again) and finish my parse function for the scientific calculator.
 * What do you need help with?
 Android (in general).

 **Hoshiko Oki**